|

 Although ECOSTAR provides a strong foundation, you might need to iterate on your prompt a few times to achieve the exact level of output you desire.
 The initial attempts might be more open-ended than you envisioned.
 By understanding how generative AI models function as statistical predictors and how prompts act as stepping stones, you can unlock greater creative potential from these tools

-Framework # 2: TCREI Method
+Framework # 2: TCREI

 TCREI stands for: Task, Context, Resources, Evaluate, Iterate